xpack/xpack-build-box/README.md

 - ilegeul/centos:6-xbb-v2.2
 - ilegeul/centos32:6-xbb-v2.2

-The images are based on CentOS 6 (glibc 2.12), and the GNU/Linux binaries should run on most modern distributions.
+The images are based on CentOS 6.9 (ldd 2.12), and the GNU/Linux binaries should run on most modern distributions.

 The Windows executables are created with mingw-w64 v5.0.4 and the mingw-w64 GCC 7.4, available from the same Docker images.

 The macOS binaries are generated on a macOS 10.10.5, plus a set of new GNU tools, installed in a separate folder.
-The TeX tools are also installed in a custom folder.
+The TeX tools (from 2018) are also installed in a custom folder.

 ## How to use?